openforcefield/smirnoff99Frosst/README.md

 - Caitlin C. Bannan (UC Irvine)
 - David L. Mobley (UC Irvine)

-Special thanks go to John D. Chodera (MSKCC) for his initial implementation of `smarty.forcefield`.
+Special thanks go to John D. Chodera (MSKCC) for his initial implementation of `smarty.forcefield`, which later migrated to `openforcefield` and the SMIRNOFF format.